IS2AI/city-identification/README.md

-# Deep learning-based identification of similar cities using satellite images
+# DL-SLICER: Deep Learning for Satellite-Based Identification of Cities with Enhanced Resemblance

 ![image](https://github.com/IS2AI/city-similarity/assets/5821328/330f7d3d-e5a5-4f42-8631-e3bf837bd8df)
 <h6 align="center"> Figure 1: Cities represented by their International Air Transport Association (IATA) codes and corresponding raw sattelite views from one of the sites.
 Raw site images are part of the dataset and were used for city identification model training. </h6>